Instructions for Theses (SP, DT)

 - The seminar paper should be submitted via following student form.

 Format of the SP

-- The thesis should include prescribed title and cover (title) page, followed by the list of contents (without page number).
+- The seminar paper should include prescribed title and cover (title) page, followed by the list of contents (without page number).

 Extent of the SP